Charleston police arrest man in connection with fatal Citadel Mall shooting

 Surveillance cameras captured the shooting, which investigators believe to be isolated and the result of someone targeting a specific group of individuals, police stated.

+Investigators later named Diamond J. Floyd and Matthew C. James as persons of interest in the case.

-On Tuesday, Diamond J. Floyd, a 23-year-old Charleston resident, turned herself in at the detention center and was charged with being an accessory after the fact to attempted murder, police stated.
+Floyd, a 23-year-old Charleston resident, turned herself in at the Cannon Detention Center on Tuesday.
+She was charged with being an accessory after the fact to attempted murder in connection with the Northwoods shooting, police stated.

+James remains at large.
+Police did not specify if he is suspected of being the shooter.

+Anyone with information on James' whereabouts or who has other information about the Northwoods shooting is asked to contact Detective S. Andrews at 843-740-5875, 843-708-0352 or andrewss@northcharleston.org.

 In 2001, a handcuffed shoplifting suspect grabbed an officer's gun during a struggle outside Citadel Mall, shooting the officer once before being subdued, according to a Post and Courier story on April 21, 2001.